vim-airline/vim-airline/README.md

   *  you need to set `ttimeoutlen` to a low number; 50 is recommended
 3.  you get the error `Unknown function: fugitive#head`
   *  you are probably using version 1.2, which is very old...download v2 from the [project page][d].
+4.  airline doesn't appear until i create a new split
+  *  add `set laststatus=2` to your vimrc

+# bugs

+if you encounter a bug, please reproduce it with this [minivimrc][g] repository i created and file an issue.

 # screenshots